 If you intend to bring your pet to the Netherlands (or to any EU country for that matter) from your home country to the Netherlands, it is important to follow the required procedures.
 Therefore, every pet owner must present their pet’s passport.

 Your pet’s passport is both a certificate of health and proof that your pet is protected against rabies and other diseases that are required by the Dutch government.
-As it is a time-consuming process, for absolute beginners, it is safe to start at least 6 to 9 month before your pet’s arrival to the Netherlands.
+As it is a time-consuming process, for absolute beginners, it is safe to start at least six to nine months before your pet’s arrival to the Netherlands.

 The passport should have the following info: